-The plans include constructing an extension of SE 4th Avenue between SE 5th Street and 7th Street on the east side of the park and west of the Post Office.
+The plans include constructing an extension of SE 4^{th} Avenue between SE 5^{th} Street and 7^{th} Street on the east side of the park and west of the Post Office.
 The road would be constructed within the required 25 feet dedication.
-A driveway to a service area is also proposed from future SE 4th Avenue Extension.
+A driveway to a service area is also proposed from future SE 4^{th} Avenue Extension.

-5. Public Transportation
+12. Public Transportation

-The site is presently served and will continue to be served by the City's mini-bus.
+The site is presently served, and will continue to be served by the City's mini-bus, which presently has headways at the Park every 60 minutes.
 Broward County Transit (BCT) does not have a route on SE 1st Avenue.
 The closest BCT stop is approximately 600 feet to the east on South Federal Highway.
+The City could request BCT to adjust their route for the new park.
+FDOT is in the early stages of implementing a fixed route passenger rail service along the FEC rail with a potential stop at SE 1st Avenue and SE 4th Street.

-6. Community Services
+13. Community Services